Marathon: How to Tag Marked Locations in Protect/Destroy 3

 What the objective is actually asking you to do

-The other mechanic that trips people up is the scan itself.
+The other thing that trips people up is the scan itself.
 Tagging is not instant.
-Once you start the interaction, you need to stay still until the scan completes.
-If you shuffle, strafe, or panic-move because you hear gunfire nearby, you can cancel the progress and think the spot is bugged.
-Treat every tag like a short commitment window: clear immediate threats first, start the interaction, then do not move until the game finishes it.
+Once you start the interaction, hold position until the scan completes.
+If you strafe, peek, or panic-move because you hear gunfire, you cancel the progress and assume the spot is broken.
+Treat every tag as a short commitment window: clear immediate threats, start the interaction, then stand still until it finishes.

 Step 1: Get the UV Protocol in southwest Intersection

 Before you can tag anything, you need the UV Protocol.
-Go to the locked blue building in the southwest section of Intersection.
-To open the path forward, shoot four power boxes tied to that building.
-Current route breakdowns agree on the layout: three of those boxes are outside, and the fourth is inside above the doorway.
-Once the power boxes are dealt with, go upstairs and take the UV Protocol from the cabinet.
+Head to the locked blue secure building in the southwest section of Intersection.
+The building is powered by five boxes: four on the outside and one inside, mounted above the doorway.
+Shoot all five to cut the power, then go upstairs and take the UV Protocol from the cabinet.

-• Head to the blue building in southwest Intersection.
+• Go to the blue secure building in southwest Intersection.

-• Shoot the three exterior power boxes first so you do not backtrack.
+• Shoot the four exterior power boxes first so you do not backtrack.

-• Find the interior box above the doorway and destroy it.
+• Find the fifth box inside, above the doorway, and destroy it.

 • Go upstairs and collect the UV Protocol from the cabinet.

-• Install the protocol in the secure room in southwest Intersection before leaving for your tag route.
+• Install the protocol in the secure room in southwest Intersection before you leave for your tag route.

 Step 2: Use the Maintenance route for all three tags

-Once the UV Protocol is installed, go to Maintenance.
-While Complex and AI Uplink are mentioned as valid completion zones, Maintenance is the route most players should use because it compresses the objective into one manageable area.
-That means less travel time, fewer chances to get third-partied, and fewer opportunities to lose a run to the contract’s apparent one-life structure.
-If you die after starting the chain, current guidance suggests you need to restart the contract from the beginning in a new match, so path efficiency is not just convenient; it is the safest way to preserve progress.
+Once the UV Protocol is installed, head to Maintenance.
+Complex and AI Uplink are also valid completion zones, but Maintenance compresses the objective into one manageable area — less travel time, fewer chances to get third-partied, and fewer ways to lose a run to the contract’s one-life structure.
+Die after starting the chain and you restart the contract from the beginning in a new match, so path efficiency is not just convenient; it is how you protect your progress.

-The order is flexible, but a practical route is to enter Maintenance, grab the north-side wall by the red staircase if that is your nearest approach, then move toward the northeastern roof wall over cargo, and finish at the central pillar ledge in the south hangar.
+A practical route is to clear the northeast building first, then drop toward the “Level 1” sign by the north-side ladder, and finish on the upper north platforms where two points sit together.
 The exact order matters less than keeping your movement tight and not doubling back across open sightlines once enemy players know the area is active.

 FinalBoss // Gear